Chemical Name: Heparin, sodium salt

-Patients with unstable angina or NSTEMI undergoing neuraxial (epidural/spinal) anesthesia.1
+Use for unstable angina or NSTEMI or prolonged prophylaxis of venous thromboembolism in patients undergoing neuraxial (epidural/spinal) anesthesia.1

-Epidural or spinal hematoma and neurologic injury, including long-term or permanent paralysis, associated with concurrent use of LMWH and neuraxial (spinal/epidural) anesthesia or spinal puncture procedures.1 35 77 Frequent monitoring for signs of neurologic impairment recommended.35 (See Boxed Warning.)
+Epidural or spinal hematoma reported with concurrent use of anticoagulants (e.g., LMWHs, heparinoids) and neuraxial (spinal/epidural) anesthesia or spinal puncture procedures.1 35 77 161 163 Such hematomas have resulted in neurologic injury, including long-term or permanent paralysis.1 161 (See Boxed Warning.)

 Periodic CBCs, including platelet counts, and stool occult blood tests recommended.1 If abnormal coagulation parameters or bleeding should occur, may use anti-factor Xa levels to monitor anticoagulant effects of dalteparin.1